 Bill Would Require Rate Counsel to Evaluate Fare Hikes

-(TRENTON) – Legislation Assemblyman Wayne DeAngelo sponsored to better protect NJ Transit riders from fare increases was advanced Monday by the Assembly Appropriations Committee.
+(TRENTON) – Legislation Assembly Democrats Wayne DeAngelo, John Wisniewski, Timothy Eustace, John McKeon, Annette Quijano, Daniel Benson and Eliana Pintor-Marin sponsored to better protect NJ Transit riders from fare increases recently cleared the Senate Transportation Committee.

-The bill (A-2587) comes amid a 9 percent fare hike by NJ Transit.
-That comes after a 22 percent hike in 2010.
+The bill (A-2587) comes amid a proposed 9 percent fare hike by NJ Transit that comes after a 22 percent hike in 2010.

 “These fare increases have been brutal and unfair,” said DeAngelo (D-Mercer/Middlesex).
 “Riders have made their voices heard, but sadly to no avail.
 Gov. Christie and NJ Transit continue to seek fare hikes without having to justify them.
 That must end.
 Riders need a stronger defender.”